-41a.
-Apple Maggot.
+42. Apple Maggot.
 This insect is becoming more common.
 The maggots leave the apples after they fall to the ground.
 The removal and destruction of all infested apples must be carried on if permanent reduction in the numbers of apple maggots is desired.
 Pick up all drops from summer varieties twice a week, from fall varieties weekly, and from winter varieties once in two weeks after July 15th, and destroy them at once.
-Feeding the apples to livestock, putting the apples in sacks and submerging them in water or burying them at least two feet deep, are some of the ways of disposing of them.
-Pouring used crankcase oil over infested drops at the rate of 1 gallon to 10 square feet of pile surface will also prevent the adult emergence.
-The pile should not be under a tree and the oil may be applied any time before June 1 of the following year.
+Feeding the apples to livestock, putting them in sacks and submerging them in water or burying them at least two feet deep, are some of the ways of disposing of them.
 Apply arsenical sprays with or without lime-sulphur on the dates determined annually by the Department of Entomology.
-These dates can be obtained through the county agricultural agent.
+These dates can be obtained through the County Agricultural Agent.
 The destruction of neglected apple and thornapple trees in the vicinity of orchards will help in controlling apple maggot.

-42. Curculio.
-The well known plum curculio, which is responsible for the tiny dot and crescent-shaped scars on our tree fruits, hibernates under fallen leaves and trash.
+43. Curculio.
+The well known plum curculio, which is responsible for tiny dot and crescent-shaped scars on our tree fruits, hibernates under fallen leaves and trash.
 The destruction of all trash after cold weather sets in disposes of very many of these insects, and the liberal use of lead arsenate in the early routine sprays, beginning with the delayed dormant application, will accomplish much toward their control.
-The curulio feeds, in early spring, on opening buds and on developing foliage.
+The curculio feeds, in early spring, on opening buds and on developing foliage.